 What Can I Do About It?

-Unfortunately, there is not much you can do about a playful dog besides building a tall fence.
-If your dog is still a puppy, there is a good chance it will grow out of the behavior, especially with proper training.
+Unfortunately, there is not much that you can do about a playful dog besides building a tall fence.
+If your dog is still a puppy, there is a good chance that they will grow out of the behavior, especially with proper training.

 3. Dogs Are Protective

-One of the most likely reasons your dog is chasing after cars is because it’s territorial and is attempting to protect its family from what it perceives as a threat.
-We’re not sure, but there is a good chance the dog sees a car as a large monster, and it is trying to scare it off.
-If you live in a corner house, the engine’s sound can reinforce the illusion by creating a growl.
+One of the most likely reasons your dog is chasing after cars is that they’re territorial and are attempting to protect their family from what they perceive to be threats.
+There is a good chance that the dog sees a car as a large monster, and they are trying to scare it off.
+If you live in a corner house near a busy interaction, the growling of car engines can reinforce this illusion.

 What Can I Do About It?

-Most dog breeds have a lot of energy to herd sheep, swim to collect ducks that the hunters shoot, and chase small game into trees.
-If your dog spends too much time sitting around, it can become bored.
-If too much energy builds up, it can start to misbehave, digging holes and chasing after cars.
+Most dog breeds have a lot of energy because they were once required to herd sheep, swim to collect ducks that hunters shot, and chase small game into trees.
+If your dog spends too much time sitting around, they can become bored.
+If too much energy builds up, they can start to misbehave, digging holes and chasing after cars.

 What Can I Do About It?

-Unfortunately, one of the reasons your adult dog might be chasing after cars is because you didn’t prevent it or even encouraged it as a puppy.
-Puppies do many things that new owners think are cute or harmless, only to have it backfire later in life when the pet is fully grown, and chasing after cars is often one of them.
-Sleeping in bed and begging for food at the dinner table are others.
+Unfortunately, one of the reasons your adult dog might be chasing after cars is that you didn’t prevent the behavior or even encouraged it when they were a puppy.
+Puppies do many things that new owners think are cute or harmless, only to have it backfire later when the pet is fully grown, and chasing after cars is one of them.
+Sleeping in their owner’s bed and begging for food at the dinner table are others.

 What Can I Do About It?

-The best way to prevent puppy behaviors from becoming adult behaviors is to make sure you don’t encourage it and take the proper steps to teach the dog that it is unacceptable behavior.
-For instance, Making the dog go back inside when it chases a car can be a powerful way to train your pet.
+The best way to prevent puppy behaviors from becoming adult behaviors is to make sure you don’t encourage them and to take the proper steps to teach the dog that they are unacceptable.
+For instance, making the dog go back inside when they chase a car can be a powerful way to train your pet.

-One last reason that your pet might be chasing after cars is that it notices it get a lot of attention when it does.
-If you come running every time the dog chases a car, it might do so when it wants your attention.
-If your dog spends a lot of time in the yard and gets lonely, it might start to rely on this technique to get attention.
+One last reason your pet might be chasing after cars is that they have noticed that they get a lot of attention when they do.
+If you come running every time the dog chases a car, they might do so when they want your attention.
+If your dog spends a lot of time in the yard and gets lonely, they might start to rely on this technique to get attention.

 What Can I Do About It?

 Dogs chasing after cars for attention tend to do it only after they have been sitting alone for a while.
-If you think your dog is chasing after cars to get attention, we recommend resisting the urge to give in to it.
+If you think that your dog is chasing after cars to get your attention, we recommend resisting the urge to give in to it.
 You can also try to make sure your dog doesn’t sit alone for too long.
-Call it in a few minutes early and give it a treat if it doesn’t chase after cars but not if it does.
-There is a good chance it will catch on and find something else to do while it waits.
+Call them in a few minutes early, and give them a treat if they don’t chase after cars but not if they do.
+There is a good chance that they will catch on and find something else to do while they wait.

-We hope you have enjoyed reading over this list and found it helpful for answering your questions.
+We hope that you have enjoyed reading this list and found it helpful in answering your questions.
 If you don’t have experience training dogs or the option to build a tall fence, a professional trainer can help you quickly change your dog’s behavior.
 Most trainers will also train you, so you have the experience to prevent any future dogs from chasing cars.